 Given the fact that between genders, heterosexual individuals are represented by roughly the same share, this frequently encountered difference in reported numbers is statistically improbable.

 A common headwall in many sex studies, this improbability has been analyzed in a 2018 Ipsos survey.
 It concluded that this happens due to the deliberately reduced numbers reported by women and the boosted numbers reported by men.

-The average guess of American men, when asked to speculate on the number of partners that the average American woman has had by the time she is 54, was a staggering 27, following an Ipsos study data.
+When asked to speculate on the number of partners that the average American woman has had by the time she is 54, the average guess of American men was a staggering 27, following an Ipsos study data.

 A New Scientists study conducted with 200 unmarried college students back in 2002 revealed that the average number of their sexual partners differed depending on how their interviews were conducted.